Lindsay Rosenwald: Career

 Rosenwald was number one in the 2002 edition of Genetic Engineering News' 100 Molecular Millionaires.
 Since 2002, Rosenwald was in the board of directors for Keryx Biopharmaceuticals, Inc., which he resigned in 2006 to devote more time to the biotechnology market.

 Cougar Biotechnology, another company founded by Rosenwald, was purchased by Johnson & Johnson in 2009 based solely on abiraterone acetate.
-This drug was not yet in phase III clinical trials for its application in prostate cancer treatment and therapy, but was so promising that Johnson & Johnson bid & purchased the company in a "short-term merger" for approximately $1 billion.
+This drug was not yet in phase III clinical trials for its application in prostate cancer treatment and therapy but was so promising that Johnson & Johnson bid & purchased the company in a "short-term merger" for approximately $1 billion.

-In addition to his activities which have provided capital and funding to many portfolio companies, Rosenwald also started the Rosenwald Foundation, a nonprofit organization which has provided millions of dollars to support various scientific and medical education institutions.
+In addition to his activities, which have provided capital and funding to many portfolio companies, Rosenwald also started the Rosenwald Foundation.
+This nonprofit organization has provided millions of dollars to support various scientific and medical education institutions.

 In 2009, Rosenwald and Michael S. Weiss founded a new company called OpusPoint Partners.
 This company specializes in healthcare and life sciences investments and consulting.
 In October 2010, he invested in securities in National Holdings Corporation purchasing approximately 23.6% of NHC.